bookofproofs/bookofproofs.github.io/_sources/history/19th-century/cartan.md

 9. Pioneered the process of giving an abstract definition for 3D and 4D tensors and gave an axiomatic definition for abstract 2-dimensional and 3-dimensional manifolds.
 10. Developed the concept of absolute parallelism in Riemannian geometry.

 Born 9 April 1869, Dolomieu (near Chambéry), Savoie, Rhône-Alpes, France.
-Died 6 May1951, Paris, France.
+Died 6 May 1951, Paris, France.

 View full biography at [MacTutor](https://mathshistory.st-andrews.ac.uk/Biographies/Cartan/)